rishiso/voxel-game-engine/README.md

 # Voxel Game Engine

 ## Prerequisites
 This projects runs using C++, CMake, and vcpkg.

-Using vcpkg, the following libraries were installed:
-- glfw3
-- glad

 ## Setup